timdeklijn/icelake/README.md

 status = game.update_board(move)
 ```

-The game will move the playes, update the board and return a status which can
+The game will move the player, update the board and return a status which can
 be alive ('A'), dead ('D') or finished ('F').

+## Simple Q-learning

+## Meta learning